semtexzv/termineer/server/README.md

-# AutoSWE Server Implementation
+# Termineer Server Implementation

-This server provides user registration, authentication, and payment processing for the AutoSWE application.
+This server provides user registration, authentication, and payment processing for the Termineer application.

 ## Architecture Overview

 The server follows a modular architecture with clear separation of concerns:

 ```
-autoswe-server/
+termineer-server/
 ├── src/
 │   ├── config.rs       - Configuration and environment settings
 │   ├── auth/           - Authentication related modules